 SNG recommends the following step-by-step approach for communities and regions to save time and money, as well as avoid many of the classic project pitfalls to ensure sustainable broadband, digital infrastructure, and smart community initiatives:

-- Start with assessing the economic feasibility of investing in broadband, digital infrastructure and transformation – do economic and community benefits outweigh the costs over 15-20 years?
+- Start with assessing whether there is enough demand along with the economic feasibility of investing in broadband, digital infrastructure and transformation – do economic and community benefits outweigh the costs over 10-15 years?

-- Make a Go / No-Go decision to take next steps.
-This includes assessing your community’s readiness, as well as market demand and potential subscriber service commitments.
+- Make a Go / No-Go decision to take next steps with broadband and digital infrastructure.
+Immediate next steps include assessing your community’s readiness, as well as quantifying potential market demand and potential subscriber service commitments.

-- Assess community readiness – engage stakeholders to ensure you have what it takes to get your project across the finish line.
+- Assess community readiness – engage elected officials, local leaders, and key stakeholders to ensure you have what it takes to get your project across the finish line.

 - Make a Go / No-Go decision to invest in design and engineering and prepare for network build.